I’m a fan of Personal Capital and have enjoyed watching the evolution of their tool over the years.

 Our review of Mint goes into greater detail and since it is free to use, it’s worth checking out if you’re looking for a budgeting app.

-The best alternative to this is Betterment and their for automated wealth management has two tiers:
+The best alternative to this is Betterment and their for automated wealth management has a simple pricing structure:

 - Digital: For 0.25% and no minimum balance, you get all of their digital tools including financial advice, diversified portfolios, automatic rebalancing, tax loss harvesting, and asset location management.
 You can also sync external accounts so it acts as a financial dashboard.